Categories: Instruction and information; Jewelry

 the opposite.
 Therefore, this is about saw-cut rings using a jeweler's saw or equivalent.

-Cutting your own doesn't guarantee anything but it's a positive step towards exceptional
+Cutting your own is a positive step towards exceptional

 fashion.
-Science, math, and physics show why they are unsuitable so don't dispute
+Science, math, and physics show why so don't dispute

 the facts: jagged edges, stretched and deformed rings, razor splinters.
 Some nippers and shears are kinder